 A contract with Gull/Decca yielded two albums.
 The band’s hippie and blues-inspired music soon became progressively heavier and soon yielded what most fans today recognize as classic hard rock and heavy metal.
 In particular, listeners would cite the band’s unique dual-guitar approach as enterprising.
 Arriving onto a major label with Sin After Sin the band replaced Alan Moore (who had already rejoined once) with session man Simon Phillips and asked Deep Purple’s Roger Glover to produce.
 The album’s supporting tour was notable for a fight between fans and gorillas at a London show.
 The band also opened for Led Zeppelin at San Francisco’s Day On The Green Festival.
 Following Stained Class, the medieval outfits were replaced by a new image of chains and leather.
 This image was later understood to be inspired by Halford’s gay lifestyle.
 Killing Machine’s name was toned down for the conservative American market and was called Hell Bent For Leather.
 This edition also added the cover of hippie icons Fleetwood Mac’s, Green Manalishi.
 The album yielded the band’s first British single Top 10, Take On The World.
 The band’s Unleashed In The East (in Japan and originally in the UK entitled Priest In The East) live album from 1979 is generally regarded as the seminal live recording of the genre, despite many misgivings regarding its dubs as a studio recording on an English sound stage.
 The band would later insist that only some of the vocals were redone as during the original two Japanese shows the singer was afflicted with laryngitis.
 The album, with its sped-up versions of old favourites, has garnered so much acclaim that the band had a hard time agreeing on the release of its disappointing follow-up, Priest Live.
 Either way Les Binks was gone by the time the album was released and the promotional shots were staged so Halford obscured the drum kit.
 By the early ‘80s, the band was even hitting the single and album’s charts.
 In particular, the British Steel album had sold very well and yielded two singles, Breaking The Law and Living After Midnight.
 It was during this period that Priest takes a young Iron Maiden on the road with it.
 However, the heavier Screaming For Vengeance and Defenders Of The Faith are generally regarded as the band’s very best.
 Two of the band’s fans committed suicide while listening to Stained Class in late 1985 prompting a suit alleging suicide-inducing and back masked music and lyrics by parents sensing an income opportunity.
 The parents lost the case in 1990.
 1986’s Turbo was an experiment with electronic drums and synthesized guitars that did well commercially nonetheless.
 A Porsche Turbo or two the band members had purchased supposedly inspired the album’s name.
 Strangely, Legs Diamond drummer Jonathan Valen was hired to play electronic drums back stage, while Dave Holland practiced the more conventional art before the public.
 The band acquiesced to commercialism and the American market next before rebounding with Painkiller, another definitive work – grammar faux pas or not.

 Despite the success, Rob Halford would unilaterally depart in 1992 citing a need to engage in some solo work.
 At first, the understanding was that the man would continue in Judas Priest as well, but contractual necessity and a confused way of thinking nixed the notion.
 Halford would spend several years slagging metal as dead, emulate Pantera and engage in industrial techno pop.
 He would also appear on MTV coming out of the closet, although, to quote the other Priest musicians, the revelation was the worst kept secret in rock and roll.
 Priest would remain in limbo until 1997 when a new Judas Priest was born, complete with a new logo, a new American vocalist called Tim "Ripper" Owens, a new record company and a supposedly modern sound.
 American drummer Scott Travis who had also joined Halford for a while would be part of the line-up again.
+Owens’ band had gone through Virginia where Travis lived injviting the drummer on stage for a couple of songs.
+Back in the UK with the remaining members of Judas Priest Travis showed the band a VHS tape of Owens, which impressed the musicians.
 While Jugulator was mildly welcomed, Demolition was less so and the band, management and fans fuelled the flames of a reunion.
-Simultaneously, Halford was signaling a desire to return given his lack of success.
+Simultaneously, Halford was often signaling a desire to return given his relative lack of success.

 JUDAS PRIEST - SCREAMING FOR VENGEANCE - CBS